Victor07july/besu-quickstarter-modified/README.md

     - [ii.
 POA Network with Privacy ](#ii-poa-network-with-privacy-)
     - [iii.
 Smart Contracts \& DApps ](#iii-smart-contracts--dapps-)
   - [Moving to production](#moving-to-production)

+## Setup

+If you are using this repository on a completely new machine or a VM, you can run the `setup.sh` script provided in this repository.
+This script will install all necessary dependencies and, by default, will automatically clone this repository at the end of the setup.

+If you have already cloned this repository manually, please comment out the respective line in the script to avoid duplication.

+Other than the setup process, the remainder of this repository remains the same as the original Quorum Developer Quickstart.

 ## Prerequisites